miruthujai/oasis-infobyte-Unveiling-the-Android-App-Market-Analyzing-Google-Play-Store-Data/README.md

 ## 📌 What is This Project About?

-This project involves cleaning, categorizing, and visualizing Google Play Store data to understand app market dynamics.
+In this project, I worked with a Google Play Store dataset.
-The goal is to gain in-depth insights into the Android app market by leveraging data analytics, visualization, and sentiment analysis on user reviews.
+The goal was to clean, categorize, and visualize the data to understand app market dynamics and gain in-depth insights into the Android app market by leveraging data analytics, visualization, and sentiment analysis on user reviews.

 ---